cliffordlab/cliffordlab.github.io/ethics.md

     or body.

 There can be situations in which the appearance of conflict of interest is present even when no conflict actually exists.
-Thus it is important for all staff and students when evaluating a potential conflict of interest to consider how it might be perceived by others.
+Thus, it is important for all staff and students when evaluating a potential conflict of interest to consider how it might be perceived by others.
 The duty to declare a possible conflict applies to the perception of the situation